 - Simplified ETL Processes: One of the key features of this platform is that it uses low-code to simplify ETL and ELT processes.

-- REST API Connector: Xplenty makes use of REST API connector to make it agile for users connecting and extracting data.
+- REST API Connector: This tool makes Xplenty agile for users connecting and extracting data.

-- Robust Integrations: The platform offers 120+ integrations for different sources, including databases, data warehouses, BI tools, etc.
+- Robust Integrations: The platform offers 120+ integrations for different sources such as databases and BI servers

 Pros of Xplenty: